elaberge/JScriptLog/README.txt

 * 'FIX:' comments throughout code indicate areas of improvement.

-* Rewrite display / unify / evaluate expression / some of prove to use generic tree traversal (possible code size reduction without performance penalty?).
+* Add a Transform module for term translations to support optimizations (e.g., pre-binding, constant expression evaluation, duplicate removal).

 * Improve efficiency of code paths for goals in try and retry (e.g., optimize KB Predicate rule to assume the ruleset is bound to KB predicate -- no test for other goal types).

 * Properly support tail-recursion optimizations to save stack space (e.g., if goal can't retry, merge with previous sibling-goal).

 * Support operators / precedence during display and parsing (encode in KB rulesets).

+* Add [ISO] predicates from chapter 6 of the YAP Prolog manual (except those for sockets / streams or services which Javascript doesn't support).

+* Rewrite display / unify / evaluate expression / some of prove to use generic tree traversal (possible code size reduction without performance penalty?).

 * Add real documentation (listing of available predicates / operators).